ZohebVM/ZohebVM/README.md

 - 👋 Hi, I’m @ZohebVM
-- 👀 I’m interested in coding, photography, exploring and meeting new people
+- 👀 I’m interested in coding, photography, exploration and meeting new people
-- 🌱 I’m currently learning React
+- 🌱 Mostly coding in JavaScript (React, Typescript, Angular)
-- 🚘 I'm working with Vertu Motors
+- 🚘 Working at Vertu Motors
-- 📫 I can be reached via email through zoheb.malik@vertumotors.com
+- 📫 Can be contacted via email through zoheb.malik@vertumotors.com

 <!---
 ZohebVM/ZohebVM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.